waku-org/research/incentivization.md

 ## Waku Store

 In this document, we focus on i13n for Waku Store.
-Similar techniques may be later applied to other Waku light protocols.

 Store is a client-server protocol that currently works as follows:
 1. the client sends a `HistoryQuery` to the server;